St. Mary's Safety Program

 Mandated by the Archdiocese, an important component to our Religious Education Curriculum is a very comprehensive Personal Safety Program.
 As we enter into our sixth year offering this program, we realize what a wonderful opportunity this is to help and support parents introduce the most current best practices to help keep their children safe.

-Over the last couple of years, based on parent input, we changed the safety schedule to allow the program to be offered every day during Safety Week so as not to disrupt everyone’s busy schedule.
+Over the last couple of years, based on parent input, we changed the safety schedule to allow the program to be offered during regular Religious Education classes so as not to disrupt everyone’s busy schedule.
 Feedback has been very positive and encouraging.
 Thanks to guidance and encouragement from Father Manning, St. Mary Parish has been a leading front-runner in implementing a child protection program and now eleven other parishes in the area have sought to duplicate our model!
+Unfortunately due to Covid-19 we are unable to offer “in-person” classes this year.
+Grade Level Packets will be offered to families to be completed at home with parents.

 You are VERY important to me!
 If you have a safety problem, I want to know.
 Even if I seem too busy.
 Or might feel upset.
 Or don’t understand at first.